 Writing historical fiction requires a great deal of research.
 But that excites me!
-Research uncovers facts about people, cultures, and world events that I never knew.
-When history and characters intersect, one-dimensional words on paper become three-dimensional people and events—all the makings of a great story.
+Research uncovers facts about people, cultures, and world events that most of us don’t know about.
+When history and characters intersect, one-dimensional words on paper and cardboard cutouts of its characters become three-dimensional people and events—all the makings of a great story.

-Here’s one example.
 My research for the first book in the Wise Men series started with reading and re-reading Matthew 2 and Luke 2, as well as the Messianic prophecies in Isaiah 9.
 After that came exhaustive research to understand world events, politics, people, religions and cultures of the first century.
 Drilling down, I needed to know what foods they ate, how they dressed.
 What was the status of women in first-century Persia?
 Judea?
 Other countries?
-Research provided aha moments for the storyline when I found needed details.
+Research provided aha moments and details for the storyline.

 So what was the Wise Men’s world like when they first saw the star that heralded Jesus’ birth?